Fukaya categories of blowups: Moduli spaces of treed disks

 The main result of this section is the regularity of moduli spaces for uncrowded map types and the selection of a coherent collection of perturbation data.

-\begin{theorem} There exist a coherent collection of perturbation data $\uds P = (P_\Gamma)$ whose members are all strongly regular. \end{theorem}
+\begin{theorem} There exist a coherent collection of perturbation data $\ul{P} = (P_\Gamma)$ whose elements $P_\Gamma$ are all strongly regular. \end{theorem}

-\begin{proof} The proof is an induction on the possible types according to the partial order introduced above.
+\begin{proof} The proof is an induction on the possible domain types according to the partial order (see Remark \ref{rem:partialorder}).
 First we introduce an equivalence relation among stable domain types.
-We denote $\Gamma \sim \Pi$ if roughly they have isomorphic base.
-More precisely, this is the equivalence relation by the relation
+We write $\Gamma \sim \Pi$ for the equivalence relation generated by that is, if roughly they have isomorphic disk part.
+Here $\rho$ is the tree map induced from the partial order relation $\Pi \preceq \Gamma$ (see Remark \ref{rem:partialorder}).
 Let $[\Gamma]$ denote the equivalence class of $\Gamma$.
 The partial order relation among domain types descends to an equivalence relation among their equivalence classes.

 The inductive step is the following.
 Fix an equivalence class $[\Gamma]$.
-Suppose we have chosen strongly regular perturbation data $P_\Pi$ for all stable domain types $\Pi$ with $[\Pi] \prec [\Gamma]$ as well as domain types with strictly fewer boundary inputs or the same number of boundary inputs but strictly fewer interior inputs, such that the chosen collection is coherent in the sense of Definition \ref{defncoherent}.
-For each $\Gamma$ in this class $[\Gamma]$, there is a closed Banach submanifold
+Suppose we have chosen strongly regular perturbation data $P_\Pi$ for all stable domain types $\Pi$ with $[\Pi] \prec [\Gamma]$ as well as domain types with strictly fewer boundary inputs or the same number of boundary inputs but strictly fewer interior leaves, such that the chosen collection is coherent in the sense of Definition \ref{defncoherent}.